CompMethods-ICTP-SAIFR-Serrapilheira/stochastic-mathematical-modeling/README.md

 ## Project structure

 The project's folder structure is organized as shown below.
-In the `R` and in the `Python` directory you will find the scripts.
-The `docs` contains the short report of the project and in `figs` you can find all the resulting figures.
+In the `R` and in the `Python` directory you will find the scripts (and for Python the the Jupyter Notebook was also included).
+The `docs` contains the short report of the project and the .bib file, and in `figs` you can find all the resulting figures.

 ```
 project/